lueck/standoff-mode/README.md

 `standoff-mode` is under active development.
 Here's the roadmap:

+- back-end for storing annotations in a database

 - text comments

-- SQL back-end
+- improve UI

 ## Requirements ##

 Only [GNU Emacs](http://www.gnu.org/software/emacs/#Obtaining) is required.
 After the installation of the editor the `standoff-mode` package has to be installed.
-It was tested on Windows, Linux and Mac, with versions 24.3 and 24.5.
+It was tested on Windows, Linux and Mac, with versions >= 24.3.

-If you want to store your markup in SQL-tables or as RDF-triples, a RDBMS or a SPARQL-endpoint is required.

 ## Installation ##